19hours/sg-statutes/Acts/Bankruptcy Act.md

 115\.—(1) Where a bankruptcy order has been made, the Official Assignee may from time to time direct a postal licensee under the Postal Services Act (Cap.
 237A) to re-direct and send or deliver to the Official Assignee or otherwise any postal article which would otherwise be sent or delivered by it to the bankrupt at such place or places as may be specified in the direction.

-[42/99]
+[42/99; 34/2007]

 (2) A direction under this section shall have effect for such period, not exceeding 3 months, as may be specified in the direction.

 ### Power to impound passport, etc., of bankrupt

-116\.—(1) The Official Assignee may, if he thinks necessary for the purposes of ensuring that a bankrupt does not leave Singapore during the administration of his estate, issue a direction to the Controller of Immigration to request that the bankrupt be prevented from leaving Singapore.
+116\.—(1) The Official Assignee may, if he thinks it necessary for the purposes of ensuring that a bankrupt does not leave Singapore during the administration of his estate, issue a direction to the Controller of Immigration to request that the bankrupt be prevented from leaving Singapore.

 (2) Subject to any order issued or made under any written law relating to banishment or immigration, the Controller of Immigration shall pursuant to the direction under subsection (1) take, or cause to be taken by any immigration officer, such measures as may be necessary to prevent the bankrupt named in the direction from leaving Singapore, including the detention of the bankrupt’s passport, certificate of identity or travel document authorising the bankrupt to leave or enter Singapore.

-(3) Where the Controller of Immigration has detained the passport, certificate of identity or other travel documents of a bankrupt under subsection (2), the Controller shall forthwith forward the passport, certificate of identity or travel document to the Official Assignee.
+(3) Where the Controller of Immigration has detained the passport, certificate of identity or other travel document of a bankrupt under subsection (2), the Controller shall forthwith forward the passport, certificate of identity or travel document to the Official Assignee.

 (4) Notwithstanding subsections (1), (2) and (3), the Official Assignee may, if he thinks fit, detain any passport, certificate of identity or other travel document authorising the bankrupt to leave or enter Singapore.